dokuzsertkol/spang-compiler/README.md

 - the lexer is implemented
 - AST-related parsing work is in progress
+- the AST now represents datatype expressions, named member access, and explicit location access
 - the rest of the compiler pipeline is older experimental code from previous learning work
 - the project is not yet a complete, production-ready compiler

-The current focus is the parser and AST layer, which is the foundation needed before semantic analysis, IR generation, and code generation can be completed.
+Some examples in this document describe the intended language model and may not yet be implemented by the current compiler.
+Syntax accepted by the parser and the future semantic rules are still being established.

 ## Repository structure

-- main.c: entry point for the compiler
+- `main.c`: entry point for the compiler
-- src/lexer.c / src/lexer.h: lexical analysis
+- `src/lexer.c` / `src/lexer.h`: lexical analysis
-- src/parser.c / src/parser.h: parser work in progress
+- `src/parser.c` / `src/parser.h`: parser work in progress
+- `src/ast.c` / `src/ast.h`: AST structures and memory management
-- src/ast.h: AST definitions and memory-related language model
+- `src/token.c` / `src/token.h`: token definitions and literal conversion
-- src/semantic_analyser.c / src/semantic_analyser.h: future analysis layer
-- src/ir.c / src/ir.h: intermediate representation work
-- src/codegen.c / src/codegen.h: code generation work
-- input/: sample language input files
-- output/: generated output artifacts

 ## Build and run